Restore our Schools

 When I attended school, there were no anti-bullying campaigns, no mention of God, really nothing to teach to the affective part of the students.
 God was removed from schools before I attended.

 The intentions are good for starting these programs.
 But they are a response to the violence we are now seeing in the schools.
-When I write, I like to get to the heart of the issue and now I am pondering the heart of the issue that is now school violence.
+But what is at the heart of this new kind of violence we are seeing?

 Some people suggest that the violence is because of Hollywood and video games and a general desensitization to violence and a lack of regard for human life.
 This could be part of the problem, but more acurately is the effect of the problem.